dsasulin/Education/README.md

 # Education
-Coding tasks for learning courses and platforms
+Coding tasks for learning courses and platforms (Leetcode, Coursera)